 While I was in Mexico last week, I had the chance to visit Tulum.
 Tulum is an ancient Mayan city located right on the beach.
 In fact, a popular thing to do here after working up a sweat from walking around is to go swimming in the ocean.
 There’s nothing like swimming in the shadow of some ruins, right?

+Tulum was originally known as Zamá, which means “place of the dawning sun.”
 Tulum was a thriving capital and trading city until the Spanish came and destroyed it in 1518.
-After that, the city was abandoned and left to the jungle.
+It After that, the city was abandoned and left to the jungle.
 Now, it’s one of the most popular and largest Mayan ruins in Mexico.
 It’s incredibly beautiful, especially given its location near the ocean.
 This is one of those places where my words could never do it justice, so I’ll let my pictures talk for me:

 Imagine this as your view.
 The Mayans had great beachfront property!